Navigate this Report

 6. Success Criteria

-- Splitting water and storing the resulting hydrogen is another approach is to use power from the grid.
-Fuel cells have the potential to replace the internal-combustion engine in vehicles and provide power in stationary and portable power applications because they are energy-efficient, clean, and fuel-flexible.
+- Fuel cells have the potential to replace the internal-combustion engine in vehicles and provide power in stationary and portable power applications because they are energy-efficient, clean, and fuel-flexible.
 Hydrogen or any hydrogen-rich fuel can be used by this emerging technology.

 - Both fuel cells and batteries have two electrodes separated by an electrolyte.
 As with batteries the energy is converted to electrical form by chemical reactions but unlike battery cells the energy is derived from fuel which is dissipated in the discharge process and the fuel cell is "charged" by providing fresh fuel.
 In operation fuel cells run hot or very hot.

 Wikipedia Glossary of fuel cell terms